losaposta/ubuntuism/README.md

 		&lt;li class="restore"&gt;&lt;a href="#" onclick="setActiveStyleSheet('restore'); return false;" title="restore"&gt;&#91;&#93;&lt;/a&gt;&lt;/li&gt;
 	&lt;/ul&gt;</pre>

-20. The final touch is to add the following css to your custom style sheet to bring the similated buttons to life
+18. The final touch is to add the following css to your custom style sheet to bring the simulated buttons to life
 	<pre>
 	#style-switch {
 		float: left;